 Primary data source, U.S. Department of Education https://nces.ed.gov/collegenavigator/?id=157289 IPEDS survey data for University of Louisville.

-17% of students submit their SAT scores to University of Louisville.
+17% of students submit their SAT scores to Louisville.
 99% of applicants send their ACT scores when applying.

-72% of those who apply are granted admission to University of Louisville.
+72% of those who apply are granted admission to Louisville.
 Admission competition is low and the college has difficult admission standards.
 See if your grades and scores are good enough for admission.